rahmadipi/static-website/README.md

-# static-website-demo
+# static-website

-static website using html, css, and javascript only
+This is a static website project that only using html, css, and javascript.